kennylevinsen/gocnc/README.md

 Route grouping is experimental.
 If it does not work correctly, please file a bug with the gcode.
 It can be disabled by using "--optroute=false"

+gocnc does *not* honor modal group order, but simply performs all known commands on a line/block (And fails on unknown commands).
+Modal group handling might be relevant, but some components might be difficult to implement, as gocnc is designed to only update states if there is a spindle move to associate it with.

 gocnc currently use a fork of goserial, as goserial handles a lot of things poorly.
 When my patches reach mainline, it will be reverting to using the standard variant.